advance100/doc_webpack/webpack-getting-started.md

 Update your browser window and you should see the text `It works from content.js.`.

-> webpack analyse your entry file for dependencies to other files.
-These files (called modules) are included in your `bundle.js` too. webpack give each module a unique id and save all modules accessable by id in the `bundle.js` file.
+> webpack will analyze your entry file for dependencies to other files.
+These files (called modules) are included in your `bundle.js` too. webpack give each module a unique id and save all modules accessible by id in the `bundle.js` file.
 Only the entry module is executed on startup.
 A small runtime provides the `require` function and execute the dependencies when required.

 ## The first loader